wavemaker/docs/learn/howtos-datatable/index.md

         console.log(“The column data with column field:”, $data.colDef.field , $data.data);
     };

-column deselect
+On column deselect

-event will be called when a column in Data Table is deselected.
+This event will be called when a column in Data Table is deselected.

 $scope.\[gridname\]Columndeselect = function($event, $data) {
         //$data: $data has the object containing data and colDef. data has the selected column data. colDef has the selected column definition